We talk to the force of nature behind Green is the New Black festival, Stephanie Dickson, about living consciously and what we all need to wake up to

-What do you want people to come away with after joining GITNB?
+What do you want people to come away with after visiting The Conscious Festival?

 Whether you come to our marketplace or listen to one of the talks, we want you to come away with something you can implement straight away.
 The most important thing about GITNB is helping people feel empowered to make a change – take their little green steps to live more consciously.

-Green is the New Black is on Sunday 1 October at PARKROYAL on Pickering, 3 Upper Pickering St, Singapore 058289.
+Green is the New Black is on Saturday and Sunday 3-4 November at Parkroyal on Pickering, 3 Upper Pickering St, Singapore 058289.
 Entry to the marketplace is free, and talks are ticketed.
-Honeycombers readers can enjoy 15% off the ticket price to the talks with the promo code HONEYCOMBERS when you register for the talks at GITNB!
+Honeycombers readers can enjoy 10% off the ticket price to the talks with the promo code HONEYCOMBERS when you register for the talks at GITNB!

 Organic skincare and cosmetics in Singapore you need to know about